The Parameterized Complexity of Domination-type Problems and Application to Linear Codes: Problems From Coding Theory

-\textit{Phase 2: Recognition}: In order to check that the sum of those columns is the all-zero vector on $\mathbb{F}_q$, for any column $i$ in the chosen set, and for any row $l$, the head of the tape associated with row $l$ moves $H_{li}$ times to the right, using blind transitions.\\
+\textit{Phase 2 - Recognition}: In order to check that the sum of those columns is the all-zero vector on $\mathbb{F}_{p}$, for any column $h_i$ in the chosen set, the head of each tape $j$ moves to the right $H'_{i,j}$ times using blind transitions.